-This is a list of recent publications from the lab.
+This is a list of some recent publications from the lab.

 A full list of publications can be found on Google Scholar.